Past Internship Projects Include:

 The goal of the archives internship is for students to learn basic archival procedures including proper handling, basic preservation and digitization, and organization and cataloging of archival materials.
 It is to act as a baseline of knowledge to carry on to other museum, library, and archival jobs or internships.

-The internship will last for a full semester or for the summer.
-The schedule and hours to be completed are based on the credit level (2 credit) that the student chooses and the intern and supervisor’s individual schedules.
+The internship will last for a full semester.
+The schedule and hours to be completed are based on the credit level (2 credits) and the intern and supervisor’s individual schedules.

 Examples of tasks and responsibilities are as follows: